SpivEgin/dimension/README.md

 ### Writing your pages

 Since this theme uses modals instead of separate content pages, it is best to simply edit the `index.html` file to edit your site.
+Copy the `index.html` file to your `layouts` folder before editing.
 Follow the example pages in the `index.html` file and adjust as needed.

 ## License